-\paragraph{Dataset} We conduct comprehensive experiments on a large-scale dataset, nuScenes \cite{NS}. nuScenes dataset includes 1000 scenes with images from 6 cameras with surrounding views, points from 5 Radars and 1 LiDAR.
-It is the up-to-date popular benchmark for 3D object detection \cite{FCOS3D,DETR3D,PGD,DD3D} and BEV semantic segmentation \cite{PON,LSS,VPN,PYVA}.
+We conduct comprehensive experiments on the large-scale benchmark nuScenes \cite{NS}.
+The nuScenes benchmark includes 1000 scenes with images from 6 cameras.
+It is the up-to-date popular benchmark for vision-based 3D object detection \cite{FCOS3D,DETR3D,PGD,DD3D} and BEV semantic segmentation \cite{PON,LSS,VPN,PYVA}.
 The scenes are officially split into 700/150/150 scenes for training/validation/testing.
 There are up to 1.4M annotated 3D bounding boxes for 10 classes: car, truck, bus, trailer, construction vehicle, pedestrian, motorcycle, bicycle, barrier, and traffic cone.
-Following CenterPoint \cite{CenterPoint3D}, we define the region of interest (ROI) within 51.2 meters in the ground plane with a resolution of 0.8 meters by default.
+Following CenterPoint \cite{CenterPoint3D}, we define the region of interest (ROI) within 51.2 meters in the ground plane with a resolution (\textit{i.e.}, the size of voxel in CenterPoint \cite{CenterPoint3D}) of 0.8 meters by default.